geonetwork/geonetwork-ui/docs/reference/state-management.md

 Adding such a directive in your code automatically

 - initializes a search state with the id `newsfeed`.
-- instanciates a new `SearchFacade` object for the `newsfeed` state.
+- instantiates a new `SearchFacade` object for the `newsfeed` state.
 - injects the dedicated `SearchService`, corresponding to the container type.
 - encapsulates all DOM tree underneath the directive scope.
 It means that every component within the container DOM, which inject the `SearchService` will get the implementation provided by the container directive.